Kickstart Your Savings with these Simple Money Saving Challenges

 5. No-spend challenge

-After a proper review of your finances, try a one-month no-spend on anything except necessities.
-If you want to push the envelope further, you can then go on a three-month no-spend on clothes, for instance.
-You can even test this out by setting no-spend days first, setting aside a day or two during the week wherein you don’t spend a single penny on anything.
+After a proper review of your finances, try a one-month no-spend challenge–don’t spend on anything except necessities.
+If you want to push the envelope further, you can then go on a three-month no-spend on clothes challenge, for instance.
+You can \test this out by setting no-spend days first, setting aside a day or two of the week during which you don’t spend a single penny on anything.

 This money challenge is as straightforward as it gets.
 Each time you get spare change from your purchases when using cash, the spare change goes straight to your money jar or piggy bank.
 This is a terrific way to keep the saving momentum going, especially when you see the money jar filling up over time.
-When the jar is full, you can deposit the coins into your account, and re-start the process.
+When the jar is full, you can deposit the coins into your account, and restart the process.

 6. Spare Change Challenge

-You might think this challenge won’t work for you if you use cards most of the time.
+You might think this challenge won’t work for you if you use debit or credit cards most of the time.
 Fortunately, there are investing apps like Acorns that take your spare change from your card purchases and then invest them for you.
 When you attach your Acorns account to your credit or debit card, the app runs in the background and does the investing for you.

-7. Save 1290 in 44 Days
+7. Save $1290 in 44 Days

-If you want a more fun and challenging money-saving challenge that will help you save over $1000 in 44 days, this is for you!
+If you want a more fun and challenging money-saving experience that will help you save over $1000 in 44 days, this is for you!
 This cute Honeycomb Savings Tracker can help you stay motivated while saving to hit your goal.
 Include this tracker in your budget/ finance binder or simply hang it up on your wall or visual board to always be reminded of your goals!

 8. Bad Habit Challenge

-I know many of us are guilty about spending on little things, like those $5 coffees you can’t resist on the way to work.
+I know many of us are guilty of spending on little things, like those $5 coffees you can’t resist on the way to work.
 Dropping $5 each day on coffee won’t stop you from becoming wealthy.
 But if you think of saving that $5 per day for a month, you could have some money to spend on something more important or meaningful.

-It’s not necessarily just commercial coffee though.
+It’s not necessarily just about commercial coffee though.
 Maybe you spend way too much on Friday night parties.
 The bad habit challenge is all about restraining yourself from spending on these vices so you can put the money elsewhere.
-It may be difficult to stop smoking or buying coffee all at once, so try to challenge yourself for maybe a week or month to start.
+It may be difficult to stop smoking or buying coffee all at once, so try to challenge yourself for maybe a week or a month to start.

-9. 1% Money Challenge
+9. 1 Percent Money Challenge

 10. Weather Wednesdays Challenge

-If you want to add a bit of fun surprise into your saving strategy, then you’d definitely want to do the Weather Wednesdays Challenge.
-Every Wednesday, you’ll look up the temperature in your entire state and take note of the highest one.
+If you want to add a bit of fun surprise into your saving strategy, then you’ll definitely want to do the Weather Wednesdays Challenge.
+Every Wednesday, you’ll look up the temperatures in your entire state and take note of the highest one.
 That figure will be what you have to save this week.
-So if it was 90 degrees, then you’d have to save $90.
+So, if it was ninety degrees, then you’d have to save $90.

 11. Invisible $5 Bill Saving Challenge

 What can you buy with a $5 bill?
-Your favorite cup of latte, two classic Mcdonald’s hamburgers, or perhaps a piece of sheet mask.
+Your favorite cup of latte, two classic McDonald’s hamburgers, or perhaps a piece of sheet mask.
 But instead of spending that $5 bill on unnecessary things, why not make it invisible by saving it?

-There’s only one rule in this challenge: take every $5 you come across and put it into a money jar.
+There’s only one rule in this challenge: take every $5 bill you come across and put it into a money jar.
 You don’t want to count the cash to keep the excitement.
 This is perfect for people who use cash regularly.

 12. 100 Envelope Challenge

-If you follow the rules of this challenge strictly, you should be able to save $5,050 in six months?
+If you follow the rules of this challenge strictly, you should be able to save $5,050 in six months.
 Sounds crazy, right?
 But it’s certainly doable!

-This money-saving challenge biweekly hack has been going quite viral lately, and loads of people have jumped into the wagon.
+This money-saving challenge biweekly hack has been going quite viral lately, and loads of people have jumped onto the bandwagon.
 I think this saving method is more aggressive because you’ll have to save a certain amount each week, but it’s also a fantastic way to fast-track your savings.
 You just need to have the discipline and commitment to stick to it until the end.
 The element of surprise will lend more fun to this challenge.

-Are You Looking for Money-Saving Challenge Printable?
+Are You Looking for Money-Saving Challenge Printables?

 Ready to Rock Your Money-Saving Challenges?